Mirza-Krnjic/cinnamon-panel-editor-utility/README.md

 <img src="/usr/share/icons/cinnamon-panel-editor-icon.png" alt="Cinnamon Panel Editor Icon" width="100" height="100">

-Cinnamon Panel Editor enables you to easily adjust and refine the color and transparency of the panels on your Linux Cinnamon desktop environment.
+The Cinnamon Panel Editor Utility enables you to easily adjust and refine the color and transparency of the panels on your Linux Cinnamon desktop environment.

 #### Supported Themes